gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 For more flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the plugin and publish it internally for your projects to consume.

 This approach has a number of benefits:
-- Tailor the build scan enhancements to exactly the set of tags, links and custom values you require.
+- Tailor the build scan enhancements to exactly the set of tags, links and custom values you require
-- Standardize the configuration for connecting to Gradle Enterprise and the remote build cache in your organization, removing the need for each project to specify this configuration.
+- Standardize the configuration for connecting to Gradle Enterprise and the remote build cache in your organization, removing the need for each project to specify this configuration

 If your customized plugin provides all required Gradle Enterprise configuration, then a consumer project will get all the benefits of Gradle Enterprise simply by applying the plugin.
 The project sources provide a good template to get started with your own plugin.